dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 Once the repository graph has more than one node (or if there is a circular dependency, like in the case of dotnet/arcade), it becomes possible to create subscriptions.
 Onboarding new repositories after the initial node involves the steps above with the follolwing alterations/additions:

-1. No new channel is necessary if repository/branch being onboarded is producing artifacts for an existing channel
+1. No new channel is necessary if repository/branch being onboarded is producing assets for an existing channel
 2. Repository can be onboarded onto the dependency description, enabling automated update of dependencies.

 Let's say dotnet/corefx's master branch is the second branch to be onboarded.  dotnet/corefx has a dependency on dotnet/coreclr's outputs

 1. Define potential content - The dotnet/corefx repo's master branch should be onboarded.
 2. Onboard dotnet/corefx to Arcade style publishing.
-Arcade publishing will push build artifacts to shared storage locations and notify the Build Asset Registry (BAR) of new builds.
+Arcade publishing will push build assets to shared storage locations and notify the Build Asset Registry (BAR) of new builds.
 3. Onboard dotnet/corefx to Arcade style dependency management - Create a Dependency.Versions.xml and associated dependency props files in the master branch.
 Use Darc to add dependencies for specific dotnet/coreclr dependencies (e.g. Microsoft.NETCore.Runtime.Coreclr).
 These dependencies were produced by dotnet/coreclr builds and assigned to the '.NET Core 3.0.0' channel.
 4. Create content - Build dotnet/corefx's master branch (let's say its ID is 'dotnet/corefx#3')  Through arcade publishing a new entry for this build will be created in the BAR.  'dotnet/corefx#3' will not initially have a channel..
 6. Assign new dotnet/corefx build to the channel - dotnet/coreclr's master branch creates content for '.NET Core 3.0.0' channel, so use the BAR to assign 'dotnet/corefx#3' to '.NET Core 3.0.0'